nokenwa/twilio-signal-london-23-build-projects/studio/README.md

  - Sending an execution to Flex, for when you've detected that the caller needs human assistance
  - Connecting to a [Google Dialogflow CX Agent](https://cloud.google.com/dialogflow/cx/docs/concept/agent) using the [Connect Virtual Agent](https://www.twilio.com/docs/studio/widget-library/connect-virtual-agent) widget.
  - TODO: more extensions

+Thanks for coming - I can't wait to see what you build with Studio!